cegan09/HarnessPlanner/README.md

 The connector library and the signal list can also be saved to files of their own and loaded into other projects.

 ## Features to be added
 1. Connector Linking - the ability to mark connectors as mating pairs, used in the compare tab to ensure compatibility.
+2. Add location notes on the layout view

 ## Shortcuts